Torture, abuse, and negligence. The consequences for blowing the whistle on political corruption.

 Don’t believe it?
 See for yourself how Nicholas was exiled and silenced after working for the House of Representatives and how current and former RI state government officials are trying to silence and torture him to this very day.
 See the newsroom for the latest stories.

 Nicholas Alahverdian, the youngest lobbyist in history, at age 14, was a victim of torture and abuse perpetrated by Rhode Island state officials.
 He defied all odds and eventually made it to Harvard University.
-After extensive news coverage about Nicholas Alahverdian and the torture he suffered, the Rhode Island Department of Children, Youth, and Families (DCYF) is finally making the necessary changes to improve the quality of care offered to children and adolescents.
+After extensive news coverage about youth in the care of DCYF such as Nicholas Alahverdian and the torture they suffered, the Rhode Island Department of Children, Youth, and Families (DCYF) is finally making the necessary changes to improve the quality of care offered to children and adolescents.

 You can read a memo Nicholas wrote about the torture at one of the facilities obtained via FOIA request here at this link.
 You can even read about how the person who raped Nicholas Alahverdian in Florida admitted to it and pleaded guilty since it was covered in the local newspaper.
 You can also read most of the historical news archive about Nicholas Alahverdian here at this link.